 In 1998, our Florida facility became a renowned pioneer and leader in age-specific addiction treatment when it opened the Center for Older Adult Recovery.
-Today, Hanley Center at Origins offers senior and mid-life addiction treatment specifically for men and women 45 and older.
+Today, Hanley Center at Origins offers senior and mid-life addiction treatment specifically for men and women aged 45 and older.

 Messages in the media about saying “no” to substances and getting help for addiction are often geared toward younger patients.
 Although it is certainly important to teach people about the dangers of addiction from a young age, the number of older adults who struggle with alcohol or other drug use disorders is statistically significant and warrants equal attention.
 And, while two-thirds of older patients experience early-onset addiction, one-third of older adult addicts suffer from late-onset addiction.
 Significant life changes, such as the loss of a loved one, a sudden illness or relationship problems, can send a person spiraling into maladaptive behaviors and substance use disorder.

-The reality is that the difference between active addiction and treatment can be loss of life; and at Origins, we want you to feel that the rest of your life is always worth living.
-Each patient’s evolving plan of care integrates medical, wellness, spiritual, psychological, and possibly psychiatric therapies provided by a highly-credentialed, multidisciplinary team.
+The reality is that, at any age, the difference between active addiction and treatment can be loss of life; and at Origins, we want you to feel that the rest of your life is always worth living.
+Each patient’s evolving plan of care integrates medical, wellness, spiritual, psychological, and psychiatric therapies provided by a highly credentialed, multidisciplinary team.

 Detoxification, sobriety, and stability are the first steps in overcoming addiction at Origins Behavioral Healthcare.
 During treatment at our Center for Older Adult Recovery in West Palm Beach, Florida, our patients begin to regain health, enhance cognition and mobility, and rebuild relationships.
-Participation in 12-Step practice offers a design for living that can restore freedom and happiness in the lives of individuals suffering from addictive disorders.
+Combined with participation in 12-Step practice, our patients receive a design for living that can restore freedom and peace after suffering from addictive disorders.